Catholic Monarchs of Spain: Marriage

-Isabella's claims to it were not secure, since her marriage to Ferdinand enraged her half-brother Henry IV of Castile and he withdrew his support for her being his heiress presumptive that had been codified in the Treaty of the Bulls of Guisando.
-Henry instead recognised Joanna of Castile, born during his marriage to Joanna of Portugal, but whose paternity was in doubt, since Henry was rumored to be impotent.
+Isabella's claims to Castile were not secure because her marriage to Ferdinand enraged her half-brother, Henry IV of Castile, who had withdrawn his support for her to be his heiress presumptive, a status that had been codified in the Treaty of the Bulls of Guisando.
+Henry instead recognised Joanna la Beltraneja, born during his marriage to Joanna, Princess of Portugal, but whose paternity was in doubt because Henry was rumoured to be impotent.
 When Henry died in 1474, Isabella asserted her claim to the throne, which was contested by thirteen-year-old Joanna.
 Joanna sought the aid of her husband (who was also her uncle), Afonso V of Portugal, to claim the throne.
-This dispute between rival claimants led to the War of 1475–79.
+This dispute between rival claimants led to the War of the Castilian Succession from 1475–79.
 Isabella called on the aid of Aragon, with her husband, the heir apparent, and his father, Juan II of Aragon providing it.
-Although Aragon provided support for Isabella's cause, Isabella's supporters had extracted concessions, Isabella was acknowledged as the sole heir to the crown of Castile.
-Juan II died in 1479, and Ferdinand succeeded to the throne in January 1479.
+Although Aragon provided support for Isabella's cause and acknowledged her as the sole heir to the crown of Castille, her supporters had extracted concessions.
+Juan II died in 1479, and Ferdinand succeeded to the throne in January of that year.

 In September 1479, Portugal and the Catholic Monarchs of Aragon and Castile resolved major issues between them through the Treaty of Alcáçovas, including the issue of Isabella's rights to the crown of Castile.
-Through close cooperation, the royal couple were successful in securing political power in the Iberian peninsula.
-Ferdinand's father had advised the couple that "neither was powerful without the other".
-Though their marriage united the two kingdoms, leading to the beginnings of modern Spain, they ruled independently and their kingdoms retained part of their own regional laws and governments for the next centuries.
+Through close cooperation, the royal couple were successful in securing political power in the Iberian Peninsula.
+Ferdinand's father had advised the couple that "neither was powerful without the other."
+Though their marriage united the two kingdoms, leading to the beginnings of modern Spain, they ruled independently, and their kingdoms retained part of their own regional laws and governments for the next two centuries.

 Royal motto and emblems

 The coat of arms of the Catholic Monarchs was designed by Antonio de Nebrija with elements to show their cooperation and working in tandem.
 The royal motto they shared, Tanto monta ("as much one as the other"), came to signify their cooperation."
-The motto was originally used by Ferdinand as an allusion to the Gordian knot: Tanto monta, monta tanto, cortar como desatar ("It's one and the same, cutting or untying"), but later adopted as an expression of equality of the monarchs: Tanto monta, monta tanto, Isabel como Fernando ("It's one and the same, Isabella the same as Ferdinand").
+The motto was originally used by Ferdinand as an allusion to the Gordian Knot: Tanto monta, monta tanto, cortar como desatar ("It's one and the same, cutting or untying"), but later adopted as an expression of equality of the monarchs: Tanto monta, monta tanto, Isabel como Fernando ("It's one and the same, Isabella the same as Ferdinand").